FDA Approves Marketing Of Consumer Genetic Tests For Some Conditions

 -

-Glucose-6-Phosphate Dehydrogenase deficiency, also known as G6PD, a red blood cell condition
+Glucose-6-phosphate dehydrogenase deficiency, also known as G6PD, a red blood cell condition

 -